Living Languages

 Artificial Languages

-Compact Standard was created 1500 years ago for commerce by Almerand and Sallumin, but has widened into a fully developed language for most uses, though it is not well-suited to poetry.
-Since then it has been adopted as an international language in most the cosmopolitan Array (everywhere but Triene, where it was discontinued over 200 years ago).
+Compact Standard was created 1500 years ago for commerce by Almerand and Sallumin, but it has widened into a fully developed language for most uses, though not well-suited to poetry.
+Since then it has been adopted as an international language in most of the Array (everywhere but Triene, where it was officially discontinued over 200 years ago).
 It’s used in science and technical fields, even in parts of Triene.